Sociology Index Editor: Rajrathnam V P Tweet Guide: Prof Son-Ung Kim Eco-tourism

 Social Anthropology - Social anthropology or cultural anthropology is the science of human social and cultural behaviour and its development.
 Social anthropology is conceptually and theoretically similar to sociology.
 Methodological and ethical problems entailed by social research, specifically anthropology.

-Litigation - "Respect for the law, in a democracy, has derived from the fact that
+Law and Litigation - "Respect for the law, in a democracy, has derived from the

-the law expressed the will of the citizens...
-But how could this hold good for the
+fact that the law expressed the will of the citizens...
+But how could this hold good for

 "Equality before law does not describe the actual operation of any known legal system....." - Donald Black.